mohammed-adl/flash-trading-simulator/Readme.md

 ---

+## How It Works

+### Real-Time Price Updates

+1. Backend fetches asset prices from Yahoo Finance API every x seconds
+2. Prices are cached globally in Redis to minimize API calls
+3. Socket.IO pushes updates to users based on their watchlists
+4. Frontend updates portfolio values in real-time

+### Trade Execution Flow

+1. User places buy/sell order through frontend
+2. Backend validates funds and availability
+3. Transaction is saved to PostgreSQL via Prisma
+4. Portfolio cache in Redis is updated
+5. Socket.IO broadcasts update to user's active sessions
+6. Frontend updates portfolio and trade history

+### AI Assistant

+1. User asks question about their portfolio
+2. Frontend sends query + portfolio context to backend
+3. Backend retrieves current holdings and live prices
+4. OpenAI analyzes data and generates insights
+5. Response is streamed back to user in real-time

 ## Usage

 1. Sign up or log in with your account — new users start with an initial deposit.